yarafatin/ait526/final/README.txt

 64GB Memory
 Nvidia GTX 3090 GPU
 The system was developed in AMD Ryzen 9 5950X machine.
-Intel architecture should also work fine Latest GPU like GTX 3090 is needed for faster training CPU based training is very slow and may take many days
+Intel architecture should also work fine Latest GPU like GTX 3090 is needed for training
+CPU based training is very slow and may take many days.
+It may not work

 Installation:
 1. Install Anaconda and create a new environment